You may have a lot of questions about all that’s involved in participating in a Wernick Method class or camp.

 All payments for the balance due should be made to the teacher.
 Your teacher will contact you to confirm the balance due, and acceptable methods of payment.
 Some teachers take only cash or check, and others can take credit cards.
 Some teachers will ask you to pay the balance prior to the start of the class/camp, others will collect the balance the first day of the class/camp.

 The price is for class tuition only — unless otherwise noted on the class page.
 Lodging and meals are generally on your own.
-Upon registration a welcome letter with attached pdf. file of student materials (15-20 pages) is sent to each student.
-At the first meeting of the class or camp, hard copies of the same materials are distributed At the start of the class, your teacher will provide hard copy learning materials.
+Upon registration a welcome email with attached PDF of student materials (15-20 pages) is sent to each student.
+At the first meeting of the class or camp, your teacher will distribute hard copies of the same materials.
 Additionally, all new Wernick Method students who don’t yet have one will receive a JAM Songbook at no cost, which is a wonderful resource.
 (JAM Songbooks are not provided to returning students, or at free classes.)

 For multi-day camps, meals and accommodations are generally separate expenses but check the information on each camp page.
 JAM Songbooks and other learning materials are also available for purchase online.

 When a class or camp has reached capacity, you will see a prominent notice along the lines of “this class is full, get on the waitlist.”
 We encourage you to complete the waitlist form.
 Teachers are sometimes able to make adjustments at the class location to accommodate more students than originally planned, so knowing of your interest is very helpful.
-There are also spots that open up due to cancellations, and you might be next on the list.
+Of course, spots may open due to cancellations.

-While it is ideal for all students to attend all sessions of a class (or all days of a camp), we know obstacles can make that very difficult in some situations.
-It’s best to discuss this with your teacher, who can talk through any options available for your particular situation.
+While it’s ideal to attend all sessions, we know that’s sometimes unavoidable.
+It’s best to contact your teacher ahead of time, to discuss ways of managing the situation.
 Your teacher’s email address can be found on the class/camp page.
-If you need further assistance, please contact us at email@example.com.
+For further assistance, please contact us at firstname.lastname@example.org.

 Our general policy is that you are entitled to a 50% refund of your deposit if you cancel at least one month in advance.
 However, each teacher has the option to offer a different policy.
 Either the default policy or the teacher’s policy is stated on each class page.
 If you have questions about what policy is in place for your class, please contact us at email@example.com for clarification.